 Dividing Marital Property in a New York Divorce

 The division of marital property in a New York divorce is governed by the principle of equitable distribution.
 This process entails determining the value of marital property, considering various factors for equitable distribution, and negotiating a property settlement agreement.
-Understanding these steps can help spouses navigate a fair division of assets during their divorce.
+These steps can help spouses navigate a fair division of assets during their divorce.

 Determining the Value of Marital Property